MatAMel/PyHash/README.md

 # Copy Hash Results
 On the right of the hash output fields there are copy buttons.
 These copy whatever is in it's respective field to your clipboard with 1 press.

+# Paste
+On the right of the compare hash field there is a paste button.
+This button pastes whatever you have on your clipboard to that field.